Covid-19 - Vulnerable Highest Risk Patients (Shielding)

 - Women who are pregnant with significant heart disease, congenital or acquired.

-Practices are being asked to carry ouy the following specific actions: -
+Practices are being asked to: -

 Publication will be communicated to all patients on the shielded patient list (SPL) by letters.
 These letters will provide evidence for Statutory Sick Pay purposes if required.
 NHSE will seek to provide primary care with any additional information following that publication here.
+Seperate letters have been sent to children and young people who are clinically extremely vulnerable.

-2. Immediately review any children and young people remaining on the SPL who your practice added and, where appropriate, remove them from the SPL.
+Review any children and young people remaining on the SPL who your practice added and, where appropriate, remove them from the SPL.
 Practices should also plan to urgently respond to calls from parents and guardians of children on the SPL seeking a review – parents and guardians will be advised by Government to contact their child’s specialist or their GP, if they are still unsure whether their child should remain on the SPL (Annex 1).

 a.
 NHSE want to highlight that the vast majority of children and young people who have been reviewed to date using the Royal College of Paediatrics and Child Health ( RCPCH ) guidance have been found to be no longer considered clinically extremely vulnerable.
 Given the detrimental impact to children’s wellbeing of following unnecessary additional restrictions, it is important we complete this exercise as soon as possible.

-4. Ensure you continue to maintain the SPL by adding a high risk flag for patients you identify as being clinically extremely vulnerable, and notifying the patient of their status and the advice they should follow.
+Continue to maintain the SPL by adding a high risk flag for patients you identify as being clinically extremely vulnerable, and notifying the patient of their status and the advice they should follow.
 Information on maintaining the SPL can be found on the NHS Digital website.
 NHSE have previously published best practice guidance on providing NHS care for those who shielded during the initial wave of COVID (see Annex B in 4 June letter ).

 Support will remain available to the CEV group from NHS volunteers and practices can make a referral at https://www.goodsamapp.org/NHSreferral